whitewidowmaker/Dijkstra-Adjacency-List/README.md

 # AdjListWeightedGraphDijkstra

-C# console app computing the shortest distances and printing the complete shortest paths starting from a source vertex, to every other connected vertex/destination of a given weighted graph using Dijkstra's algorithm and adjacency list (not matrix)
+C# console app finding the shortest distance and printing the shortest path between nodes in a weighted directed/undirected graph using Dijkstra's algorithm and adjacency list (not matrix)

 #algorithms #datastructures #graphs